 CAUTION: Refer to the Ford Police Interceptor Preparation Packages Owner's Manual prior to installing strobe cables.
 Instructions define strobe module wiring variations and re-pinning may be required.

-Follow Ford Workshop Manual diagnosis for the strobe system.
+Follow the Crown Victoria Workshop Manual diagnosis for the strobe system.
 Strobe bulbs do not have filaments, therefore continuity checks are not conclusive.